Woeler/esosets-wordpress/readme.txt

 Please do not access the eso-sets api with a modified version of this plugin.
 Accessing the API with a modified version of this plugin may result in the permanent suspension of your domain from the eso-sets api.

+## 3rd party api
+This plugin uses the Pathfinder Beast api to retrieve data about ESO sets and skills.
+You can find the full documentation of this api [here](https://docs.pathfindermediagroup.com).

+This api is only used to retrieve set and skill data.
+No data from your Wordpress instance will be sent or stored on the external api.
+You can find the privacy policy [here](https://eso-sets.com/doc/privacypolicy.pdf).

 == Installation ==

 1. Install the plugin via the zip file.